Wamski/Wamski/README.md

 Some Projects I'm working on are
 - 🏎️ TinyKartz
   - TinyKartz originally was a project I started in Highschool with a group of two others.
 The game ran using Unity and C#.
-Since then I've gained more knowledge of C# and have decided to completely rewrite the game.
+Since then I've gained more knowledge of C#, I have decided to completely rewrite the game.
 - 🕹️ Un-named Action Adventure Game
   - I haven't fully fleshed out all of the details to this game just that the art style is going to be similar to The Legend of Zelda: Wind Waker.
   - I've created a few models for the game, and started working on animations.
 It has a working player locomotion controller.